Things to Know Before You Visit Madagascar

 If you’re on a tour, you’ll probably eat in your hotels a lot.
 I try to get out to restaurants as much as possible because I love trying different foods and finding the best places to eat, but when you’re staying in remote places, there aren’t always many options.

 The food in the hotels was generally very good, but it was very ‘samey’ as almost everywhere we stayed had a very similar menu – with a few changes here and there.
+And even when there are options (ie. small local restaurants etc) the choices may be relatively limited.

 On most menus, you’ll find mine sao (noodles), zebu steak (naturelle or with green pepper sauce) Cantonese rice, garden salad, and pasta with tomato sauce.
 And for dessert, a lot of banana flambé.